fwolfst/aoc/2022/README.md

 Nothing particularly tricky here.
 The input is very small and my machine very beefy, so I chain every method of [Enumerable](https://ruby-doc.org/core-3.1.2/Enumerable.html) and [Array](https://ruby-doc.org/core-3.1.2/Array.html) I know of together.
 I was a bit surprised that there is no `reverse_sort` (documentation mentions `sort_by{..}.reverse!`).

+## Puzzle Day II

+Oh, my.
+I simple exploded all solutions, in the hope that this is faster than thinking through the math of Rock, Paper, Scissors.
+Took 25 minutes.
+Fastest responses on AOC were under 5 minutes.
+Math wins.